 Hearing and vision screening is offered to children throughout Genesee County by technicians trained by Michigan Department of Community Health.
 Standardized training guidelines are used throughout the state.
-Ongoing workshops, updates and reviews of technician competence provide quality assurance by state-appointed evaluators.
+Ongoing workshops, updates, and reviews of technician competence provide quality assurance by state-appointed evaluators.

 Pre-school children are screened in a variety of community settings, as well as, in walk-in clinics at the Burton Health Center.
 School-age screenings are conducted in schools during the school year by appointment and on a walk-in basis year round.
 All students in kindergarten are screened for vision and hearing either at pre-school, kindergarten round-ups or during the school year.
-Effort is made to help parents complete vision screening prior to school entry or before the November 1st reporting deadline, required by the State statute.
+An effort is made to help parents complete vision screening prior to school entry or before the November 1st reporting deadline, required by the State statute.

-Screening services are offered on selected Fridays at theBurtonHealthCenter, located at G-3373 South Saginaw Street, Burton.
+Screening services are offered on selected Fridays at the Burton Health Center, located at G-3373 South Saginaw Street, Burton.
 Although it is a walk-in clinic, parents are encouraged to call 810-257-3193 for information and appointments.